Gatsby SEO Component

 Schema.org is a structured data markup that helps search engines interpret the content of web pages.
 It was initially launched in 2011 by Google, Yahoo, and Bing.
 Once added to a webpage, it conveys the contextual meaning to search engines by using a hierarchical set of schemas.

 HTML cannot provide the meaning of a text string.
-For example, a webpage can include a header of <h1>Apple</h1>
+For example, a webpage can include a header of <h1>Apple</h1>, yet it

 remains unclear whether it is referring to the fruit or the company.
 This is when Schema.org comes into play to provide semantic meaning to search engines.